-Being a member of an electric co-op offers a unique opportunity because you get to be a part of the decision-making process in our business.
+Being a member of an electric co-op is a unique opportunity to be part of the decision-making process in a business.
 Because Southern Indiana Power is a cooperative, it is owned by its members.
-That means members are responsible for voting for other members to take the leadership positions on the… Continue reading.
+That means members are responsible for voting for other members to take the leadership positions on the board of directors to… Continue reading.

 In an effort to keep you informed of your cooperative’s operations and activities, the following are highlights of the Nov.
-30 board meeting.
-All directors were present along with CEO Steve Seibert and Administrative Assistant Lisa Hinton.
-The Oct.
-20 board meeting minutes were reviewed and approved.
-The membership certificates and vouchers were reviewed and approved….
-Continue reading.
+28 board meeting.
+1. All directors were present along with CEO Steve Seibert and administrative assistant Lisa Hinton.
+2. The Oct.
+31 board meeting minutes were reviewed and approved.
+3. The membership certificates and vouchers… Continue reading.

 Hoosier Energy and member-cooperative employees gain industry-specific training through the Department of Labor-certified Hoosier Energy Apprenticeship, Training and Safety program.
 The 8,000-hour program takes four years to complete and includes 13 hands-on technical schools for apprentices to attend.
 The program began in 1974 and has grown to include programs for line specialists, substation, metering, underground… Continue reading.